 In an ideal world, we would all wear our clothes until they were no longer repairable.
 However, life never stays the same.
 Body sizes change, lifestyles change, tastes change.
 In these instances, selling or passing on our clothes helps disrupt the fast fashion market.

 It’s never been easier to do so, and there are many sites where you can sell clothes online.
 Alternatively, you can swap clothes with friends, or through organised clothes swaps in your local community.
-If these aren’t an option, then online clothing swapping platforms, such as Shwap, are great ways to keep clothing out of landfill, build an ethical fashion wardrobe, and reduce our reliance on fast fashion.
+This is a great way to keep clothing out of landfill, build an ethical fashion wardrobe, and reduce our reliance on fast fashion.

 If you are donating clothing, remember that charity shops aren’t waste disposal units.
 Charity shops want clean, good-quality clothing from desirable brands.
 Before donating, ask yourself if you would honestly buy the item you are planning to donate.
 If not, recycle the item of clothing instead.